India › Kolkata Hotels › Park Hotel Review

 The Park Hotel – The Location

 - Address: 17 Park Street, in the inner southern suburbs.
 The hotel has an odd layout: the lobby is in a dark basement area and the main entrance/exit on foot is through The Street café.

 - Nearest Metro: Park Street metro station is just 300m away.

 - Area: Astoundingly fashionable part of the city, so removed from the poor areas elsewhere.
 Amazing range of bistros and boutiques along Park Street and the immediate side-streets.

-- How to Get There: Taxis from the pre-paid counters at the airport take 50-60 minutes (21km).
-From the main railway station (Howrah), the hotel is about 30-40 minutes (7km) by taxi.
+- How to Get There: Taxis from the pre-paid counters at the airport take 1 hour (21 km).
+From the main railway station (Howrah), the hotel is about 40 minutes (7 km) by taxi.
 See Local Transport below for more information about taxis and the metro.

 - Handy to: Indian Museum.

 - Guests: The stylish layout and prime location among trendy clubs and funky bars attract younger guests, both, Indian and foreign.